-Amateur whore-to-culturalist Michael Reid will literally drift off whilst wide awake discussing the joys of long bed planting, which he shares in the first of this month’s double article lockdown release.
+In what can only be described as a continuing lockdown article double-down, amateur whore-to-culturalist Michael Reid will literally drift off whilst wide awake on discussing the joys of Long Bed planting which he shares in this month’s first story.

-An evolving revolutionary, and somewhat of an Old Communist in her twilight years, Pat Reid like many of her generation of country cooks initially embraced world change across the dining room table.
-Blessed be Margaret Fulton and particularly her tinned pineapple, Balinese period.
+An evolving Revolutionary, and somewhat of an Old Communist in her Twilight Years, Pat Reid like many of her generation of country cooks initially embraced world change across the dining room table.

 We visit artist Charlotte Drake-Brockman, who has called Murrurundi home for more than 40 years, in her studio.

 When Nikki and Geoff Drummond of Magpie Distillery moved to Murrurundi, little did they know that they would soon be winning awards around the world for their gin.

 Name a famous Sydney restaurant and chances are Colin Selwood has worked there but today this talented chef is more than happy to call Scone home.

 After years spent living in cities, designer and writer Jason Mowen is now planning to divide his time between a weatherboard cottage in Murrurundi and a palazzo in Italy’s Puglia.